 Let’s discuss the reasons why many startups are destined to fail even before beginning the MVP development.
 Look carefully at these mistakes and make sure you don’t fall into the same traps.

-One of the most frequent and undermining mistakes is allocating more than 80% of the whole budget into MVP development.
+One of the most frequent and undermining mistakes in building an MVP is allocating more than 80% of the whole budget into MVP development.

 It happens due to the absence of a business approach, foreseeing the future, and lack of long-term planning.
-MVP software development is just the start of your product journey which should be followed by marketing, promotion, support, maintenance and further development.
+MVP app development is just the start of your product journey which should be followed by marketing, promotion, support, maintenance and further app development.

 Absence of analysis and planning